Walk to End Alzheimers - group of people

 Social Impact

 Kendal at Oberlin is committed to social responsibility, providing leadership in the greater community.
-While the COVID-19 pandemic has limited our ability to open our Kendal campus to serve the larger community, we are hopeful to resume these opportunities soon.
-Kendal staff and residents have continued to volunteer in many different ways.
+Kendal staff, residents and board members continue to volunteer in many different ways.
 More than 20 area families use Kendal’s accredited 5-Star Early Learning Program for toddlers to pre-kindergarten children.
 Community outreach efforts have impacted regional students, dementia support programs and public education efforts for people of all ages.

 Buttonbush bridge

-The economic impact of Kendal at Oberlin employing over 232 employees, with a total annual payroll of approximately $7.6 million, has created a positive impact in Lorain County of over $22.8 million in 2021, or approximately $358 million since 2000 (earliest year tracked).
+The economic impact of Kendal at Oberlin employing over 232 employees, with a total annual payroll of approximately $7.6 million, has created a positive impact in Lorain County of over $129 million, with an economic impact of approximately $384 million since 2000 (earliest year tracked).

 staff masked - delivering pizza